13 Best Natural DHT Blockers for Men with Hair Loss

 Pumpkin seeds are a rich source of antioxidants, and they also provide anti-inflammatory and antimicrobial health benefits.

-However, for those looking to treat male-pattern baldness, the pumpkin seed oil is most effective when ingested.
+However, for those looking to treat male-pattern baldness, pumpkin seed oil is most effective when ingested.
 Why?
 Pumpkin seed oil is believed to inhibit the activity of 5-alpha-reductase.
 When you take it orally, the oil can inhibit this enzyme most effectively.

 How effective is this method?

 In 2014, scientists in Korea asked this question (38).
-To answer it, they recruited 76 male subjects with mild to moderate AGA.
+To answer this, they recruited 76 male subjects with mild to moderate AGA.
 Half received a supplement containing PSO (400 mg per day).
 The rest received a placebo capsule.

 At the end of the 24-week study, 44.1 percent of the men in the supplement group saw a mild-moderate improvement in hair growth.
 Only 7.7 percent of the placebo group had this kind of improvement.